catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

 ********************************

 You can change the type of virtual server after it has been created.
-The instance type can be changed by performing an offline resize.
-The server must be shutdown, and then you can select a different type and size following the :ref:`resize-server` process.
+The instance type can be changed by performing the :ref:`resize-server` process.
+Note that a resize needs the server to be stopped, which is either done automatically for you or you can stop and start the server yourself.

-However, while this can be done in-place, it is important to note that the operating system and software must be tolerant of the differences between the old and new type the instance has.
+While this change can be done in-place, it is important to note that the operating system and software must be tolerant of the differences between the old and new type the instance has.